Cucurbituril: Supramolecular host molecules

 Cucurbiturils are efficient host molecules in molecular recognition and have a particularly high affinity for positively charged or cationic compounds.
 High association constants with positively charged molecules are attributed to the carbonyl groups that line each end of the cavity and can interact with cations in a similar fashion to crown ethers.
 The affinity of cucurbiturils can be very high.
-For example, the affinity equilibrium constant of cururbit[7]uril with the positively charged 1-aminoadamantane hydrochloride is experimentally determined at 4.23*1012.
+For example, the affinity equilibrium constant of cucurbit[7]uril with the positively charged 1-aminoadamantane hydrochloride is experimentally determined at 4.23*1012.

-Host guest interactions also significantly influence solubility behavior of cucurbiturils.
+Host–guest interactions also significantly influence solubility behavior of cucurbiturils.
 Cucurbit[6]uril dissolves poorly in just about any solvent but solubility is greatly improved in a solution of potassium hydroxide or in an acidic solution.
 The cavitand forms a positively charged inclusion compound with a potassium ion or a hydronium ion respectively which have much greater solubility than the uncomplexed neutral molecule.

 CB[10] is large enough to hold other molecular hosts such as a calixarene molecule.
 With a calixarene guest different chemical conformations (cone, 1,2-alternate, 1,3-alternate) are in rapid equilibrium.
-Allosteric control is provided when an adamantane molecule forces a cone conformation with a calixarene - adamantane inclusion complex within a CB[10] molecule.
+Allosteric control is provided when an adamantane molecule forces a cone conformation with a calixarene–adamantane inclusion complex within a CB[10] molecule.